-We recorded an income tax expense of \$0.2 million and an income tax benefit of \$1.8 million for the three months ended March 31, 2022 and 2021, respectively.
-The difference relates to a full valuation allowance being recorded against all deferred tax assets in the current year.
+We recorded an income tax benefit of \$20 thousand and \$1.4 million for the three months ended June 30, 2022 and 2021, respectively.
+We recorded an income tax expense of \$0.2 million and an income tax benefit of \$3.2 million for the six months ended June 30, 2022 and 2021, respectively.
+The difference relates to a full valuation allowance being recorded against all deferred tax assets in the current year periods and a tax benefit related to a research and development credit recognized in the second quarter of 2021.